How to Deal with Altitude Sickness on High Treks

 Use Medication

-Preventive drugs like acetazolamide can help.
+Preventive drugs like acetazolamide (Diamox) can help.
 Consult your doctor before starting any medication.
+I’ve used it on subsequent high treks and it made a noticeable difference, though the tingling in my fingers took getting used to.

 Treating Altitude Sickness